-For reference, in the 2019-2020 year, consent holders were found to achieve a high level of environmental performance and compliance for 81% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 17% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2020-2021 year, consent holders were found to achieve a high level of environmental performance and compliance for 86% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 11% of the consents, a good level of environmental performance and compliance was achieved.1

-1.5 Process description
+1.2 Process description

 The KGTP was originally owned and operated by Vector Limited, known originally as National Gas Company (NGC).
 It was built during 1969-1970.
-In the monitoring period covered by this report KGTP was acquired by Todd Petroleum Mining Company Limited.
-This occurred on 1 April 2020.
+KGTP was acquired by Todd Petroleum Mining Company Ltd on 1 April 2020.